 OUTREACH AND AWARENESS: Enforcement Officers were also task to conduct outreach and public awareness.
 A booth display at the Lyon's Park in which more than 500 participants attended the Veterans Day commemoration.
 The display featured our departments programs as well as the Enforcements seized items.
 The Department held their first ever Fish and Wildlife EXPO with displaying of each division booths to show case their work activities to the public.
-An opportunity to close its participants Another outreach is the Nu'uuli Youth in which 30 participants attended and gain knowledge of our work capacity.
+An opportunity to close its participation during the government PALS week initiatives in which close 1000 participants Another outreach is the Nu'uuli Youth in which 30 participants attended and gain knowledge of our work capacity.
 A positive feedback from all of these awareness from the participating groups.